 The symptoms of DH may look like other skin conditions.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-In addition to a medical history and physical exam, DH is usually confirmed with a skin biopsy and a specialized type of stain that helps to detect the IgA antibodies.
-You may also have a blood test.
+In addition to a medical history and physical exam, DH is usually confirmed with a skin biopsy and a specialized type of immunofluorescent stain that helps to detect the IgA antibodies.
+You may also have a blood tests to find certain antibodies.

 The symptoms of DH may go away if you cut all gluten from your diet.
 Healing may take several weeks to months.
-Your health care provider may also prescribe a medication called Dapsone.
-This medication suppresses the skin response and may improve symptoms.
-However, the drug has some side effects, including anemia.
-If Dapsone is prescribed for you, your health care provider will carefully monitor your blood count.
+Your healthcare provider may also prescribe a medicine called Dapsone.
+This medicine suppresses the skin response and may improve symptoms.
+However, the medicine has some side effects, including anemia.
+If Dapsone is prescribed for you, your healthcare provider will carefully monitor your blood count.

 People with DH often have celiac disease, which may develop into intestinal cancer.
 Thyroid disease may also develop.

-It is important to follow your health care provider’s recommendations about a gluten-free diet and medications.
+It is important to follow your healthcare provider’s recommendations about a gluten-free diet and medicines.
 Iodine and some nonsteroidal anti-inflammatory drugs (NSAIDs) can trigger the condition.
 So, you may be told to avoid iodized salt and certain NSAIDs.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.